 “For some time I had my hiatus in the gaming world because I got sick.
 I had Dengue Fever and was already sleep-deprived due to my gaming habit.
 To make matters worse, I was diagnosed with depression and Bipolar disorder,” Julius said.

-He was admitted to a reputable hospital.
+He was admitted to hospital.
 He spent two months in a facility to treat his condition.
 “I don’t know what really happened to me.
 It was quick and I experienced a nervous breakdown.
 The facility was like a PBB house.
 Fortunately, I met new friends there that helped with my fast recovery,” Julius said.

 Many people did not understand his situation at that time; some even thought that he was mentally unstable and won’t be able to go back to his usual activities.
 However, that tumultuous stage in his life became an eye-opener for him and made him reflect on a lot of issues he had within himself.